Nivolumab (Opdivo)

 Opdivo is approved for:

-• Patients with esophageal cancer or gastroesophageal junction cancer that has been completely removed by surgery after being treated by chemotherapy and concurrent radiation, but cancer cells remain in the body after treatment.
+• Adult patients with esophageal cancer or gastroesophageal junction cancer that has been completely removed by surgery after being treated by chemotherapy and concurrent radiation, but cancer cells remain in the body after treatment.

-• Patients with esophageal adenocarcinoma, gastroesophageal junction cancer or gastric (stomach) cancer that has grown or spread to other parts of the body.
+• Adult patients with esophageal adenocarcinoma, gastroesophageal junction cancer or gastric (stomach) cancer that has grown or spread to other parts of the body.
 In such cases, Opdivo is used in combination with fluoropyrimidine and platinum-containing chemotherapy

 Advanced stomach cancer